A THERAPIST ABUSE LAWYER FROM OUR OFFICE WANTS TO HELP YOU

 A therapist is supposed to help patients during their most vulnerable moments.
-Therapists who take advantage of the doctor/patient relationship have done serious harm and should be held accountable for their misconduct.
+Therapists who take advantage of the therapist/patient relationship have done serious harm and should be held accountable for their misconduct.

-A therapist abuse lawyer from our office wants to help you recover a financial settlement if your therapist displayed any inappropriate or harmful behavior.
+A therapist abuse lawyer from our office can help you obtain a financial recovery if your therapist displayed any inappropriate or harmful behavior.
+At our Firm, we limit our representation to those people who have had a sexual relationship with their therapist.
 Our assistance makes it much easier for you to seek compensation compared with going it alone.

 After collecting evidence of the abuse you suffered, we can determine what specific injuries and losses you sustained because of it.
 In many of our cases, our clients have emails and text messages which tell the story.
 This, in turn, will give us guidance in how much money you should ask for in your lawsuit against the abusive therapist and possibly their staff as well.

-Damages in therapy abuse cases can include some or all the following:
+Damages in therapy abuse cases can include some or all of the following:

 - Medical expenses, including the cost of finding another therapist

 - Loss of wages, if the abuse prevented you from going to work or will permanently impact your ability to earn a living